reyzor1991/foundry-vtt-pf2e-reaction/NEXT_FEATURE.md

 - Preternatural Parry
 - Dodging Roll
 - Prevailing Position
+- Divine Aegis
+- All in your Head
 -
 -
 -
-- Impossible Technique
-- Stand Still
 -
-- Divine Aegis
--
-- All in your Head
 - Counter Thought
 - Mental Static
 - No!!!